Kanasjnr/Polkadot-Academy-prep/README.md

 Each exercise focuses on specific Rust concepts, building understanding progressively from basic syntax to advanced topics like lifetimes, smart pointers, and concurrency.

-**Current Achievement:** Successfully completed 7 major milestones including primitive types, vectors, and the first comprehensive quiz!
+**Current Achievement:** Successfully completed 8 major milestones including primitive types, vectors, move semantics, and the first comprehensive quiz!
 As I work through these exercises, I document my progress, share insights, and track my growth as a Rust developer preparing for Substrate development.

 ## 📚 Learning Path